Optimal Particle-Conserved Linear Encoding for Practical Fermionic Simulation: Numerical Results

-\textit{Result}\textemdash We benchmark the RLE-FED protocol on VQE and study its impact on gate resources and convergence w/o noise.
-In Figures \ref{fig: lih} and \ref{Fig3}, we conduct a case study of an 8-mode, 2-electron LiH molecule \cite{Rice_2021} in the STO-3G basis, compressed to 6 qubits at a bond length of 2.5 Å compressed to the JW encoded LiH using HEA, and examine a 12-mode, 2-electron $\text{H}_2$ molecule \cite{PhysRevLett.104.030502} in the 6-311G* basis, compressed to 7 qubits at bond lengths ranging from 0.5 to 2.5 Å. All data points represent averages over 30 instances of gradient descent; they are trained with HEA and Hartree-Fock initial state near zero parameters using the $\texttt{L-BFGS-B}$ optimizer to account for the randomness of our encoder and the quantum noise.
+\cheng{We benchmark the RLE-FED protocol on VQE trained with the L-BFGS-B optimizer, HEA ansatz and Hartree-Fock initialization.
+The impact of compression on gate resources and convergence w/o noise is investigated.
+In Figure \ref{fig: lih}, LiH molecule \cite{Rice_2021} in STO-3G compressed from $M=8, N = 2$ to $Q=6$ qubits is compared against the JW encoded LiH; in Figure \ref{Fig3}, the dissociation curve of $\text{H}_2$ molecule \cite{PhysRevLett.104.030502} in the 6-311G* basis compressed from $M = 12, N = 2$ to $Q=7$ qubits is simulated to studied its gate resource requirement.
+All data points are averaged over 30 instances of gradient descent to account for the randomness of our encoder and the quantum noise.}

-For the RLE encoded problem, the LiH energy converges to chemical accuracy ($<$1kcal/mol) with 30 local CNOT gates.
-Similarly, the noisy simulation shows better convergence of the RLE encoded circuit due to reduced CNOT noise and better representation of the number-conserved subspace.
-The JW encoded LiH problem not only requires more entangling gates but also fails to show signs of convergence.
-Meanwhile, the $\text{H}_2$ energy converges using as few as 66 local CNOT gates, compared to the JW encoded $\text{H}_2$ which requires 11 CNOT gates at least per layer, and double excitations which requires at least 13 CNOT gates.
-Training the JW encoded $\text{LiH}$ and $\text{H}_2$ molecules with HEA or the UCCSD ansatz requires significantly more CNOT gates to achieve the same accuracy.
+Noiseless RLE simulated LiH energy converges to chemical accuracy ($<$1kcal/mol) with 30 local CNOT gates, with the noisy part converged to lower energy than the HF state.
+On the other hand, the JW encoded noiseless/noisy LiH simulation requires more entangling gates but fails to show any signs of convergence.
+Meanwhile, using as few as 66 local CNOT gates all $\text{H}_2$ energy points converge to chemical accuracy, compared to the JW encoded $\text{H}_2$ which requires 11 CNOT gates at least per layer, and double excitations which requires at least 13 CNOT gates.
+Training the JW encoded $\text{LiH}$ and $\text{H}_2$ molecules with HEA or the UCCSD ansatz often requires significantly more CNOT gates to achieve the same accuracy.
 Subspace encoding allows state preparation with substantially less coherence time and consequently less circuit depth \cite{barren_plateau}.
 This is further supported with the benchmarks of 16-mode 6-31G $\text{LiH}$ in Tables \ref{t2} and \ref{t3} in Appendix \ref{appendix: numerical}.